Tekes Bagua City: Ancient Wisdom in Urban Form

 Li Street

-Inside a specialty shop on Li Street in Tekes Bagua City, a wide variety of goods are on display.
+Inside a speciality shop on Li Street in Tekes Bagua City, a wide variety of goods are on display.

 Tekes Bagua City

-A specialty shop on Li Street in Tekes Bagua City welcomes customers.
+A speciality shop on Li Street in Tekes Bagua City welcomes customers.

 Tekes Bagua Streets